Skip to main content

 Novel and sustainable biotechnological approaches for astaxanthin and ketocarotenoids production

 Astaxanthin (AX) is a red pigment, a carotenoid, mostly used in fish diet that is responsible for pink/orange pigmentation of salmons of shrimps.
 More than 90% of the AX market is taken by its synthetic form, obtained as a by-product of crude oil refining.
 However, the natural form, produced by some specific eukaryotic microorganisms, provides a much stronger antioxidant power compared to the synthetic one, increasing the immune response to pathogens and viruses, which makes it an ideal ingredient also for nutraceuticals and cosmetics.
-The preferential use of synthetic Ax in aquaculture is mainly due to the price point of synthetic AX, ranging from 1,000 – 2,000 €/kg instead of up to 60,000 €/kg of natural AX.
-Synthetic AX is thus only used as a pigment, as fish colour is one of the most important quality indicators, while the true power of natural AX in farmed fish is still unexploited.
+The preferential use of synthetic AX in aquaculture is mainly due to the price point of synthetic AX, ranging from 1,000 – 2,000 €/kg instead of up to 15,000 €/kg of natural AX.
+Synthetic AX is thus only used as a pigment, as fish colour is perceived by the customers as one of the most important quality indicators, while the true power of natural AX in farmed fish is still unexploited.
 Starting from the results of the “SOLENALGAE” ERC-StG project and two subsequent ERC Proof of Concept projects, the ASTEASIER project focuses on the development of novel methods to produce and extract AX enriched with Omega 3 and other nutrients from microalgae, which has proven to decrease the production cost in the range of synthetic AX.
-The aim is to take the technology to TRL6 and spin-off a company that aims to become leader in engineering microalgae to produce and sell natural products such as AX and other valuable components for human and animal nutrition and wellness.
-The main goal of the ASTEASIER project is to validate at industrial level the technology previously developed by UNIVR regarding novel biotechnological processes for astaxanthin (AX)
+The aim of the project was to take the technology to TRL6 and spin off a company that aims to become a leader in engineering microalgae to produce and sell natural products such as AX and other valuable components for human and animal nutrition and wellness.
+The main goal of the ASTEASIER project is to validate at the industrial level the technology previously developed by UNIVR regarding novel biotechnological processes for astaxanthin (AX) production.

-The project is focused on the validation of the ASTEASIER technology at the industrial level in terms of both the production of AX and its use in aquafeed.
+The project aimed to validate ASTEASIER technology at the industrial level, focusing on both AX production and its use in aquafeed.

-The main results obtained at the end of the first year of the project are:
+The main results obtained at the end of the project are:

 2) Novel aquafeed formulation was obtained by BioMar substituting synthetic AX with AX-enriched biomass produced by microalgae.
 This formulation provides not only AX but also other important nutritional compounds such as omega-3 and proteins.

-The main achievements needed by the ASTEASIER technology in order to reach the market are the completeness of the industrial validation and the optimization of the process in order to meet a specific price point (to be reached at the end of the project), the definition and achievement of the certification required to enter into the feed market and obtaining the necessary funds to set up a production plant that can fulfil the demand of our potential customers, such as Biomar.
+The main achievements needed by the ASTEASIER technology to reach the market are the industrial validation of the extraction process (required to enter the nutraceutical market), the definition and achievement of the certification required to enter into the feed market, and obtaining the necessary funds to set up a production plant that can fulfill the demand of our potential customers, such as Biomar.